Sleep Apnea Treatment – Raleigh, NC

 A snore guard may also be called a Jaw Advancing Device (JAD) or Mandibular Advancement Device (MAD).
 Dr. Lisk customizes these sleep apnea oral appliances using a plastic-like mold.
-With this, he can specify a snore guard that forms to the exact shape of your teeth and mouth to form to the specific shape of the patients teeth and mouth.
+With this, he can specify a snore guard that forms to the exact shape of your teeth and mouth.
 As the name suggests, a snore guard not only stops sleep apnea, but is also a comfortable and effective way to stop snoring.

 How Does a Snore Guard Work?

 A snore guard works by moving the lower jaw slightly forward.
 This small movement increases the size of the upper airway, thus reducing the air resistance that leads to sleep apnea and snoring.